ranfysvalle02/just-a-bag-of-words/README.md

 ['Tokenization', 'is', "n't", 'as', 'easy', 'as', 'it', 'seems', '.']
 ```

+### Key Insights:

+- **Handling Contractions:** Notice how "isn't" is split into "is" and "n't", reflecting the underlying meaning more accurately.
+- **Punctuation Handling:** The period at the end of the sentence is treated as a separate token, which can be crucial in certain NLP tasks like sentiment analysis or named entity recognition.

 ### **Why use Punkt?**

 Punkt is designed to split sentences and words more intelligently than just splitting by spaces or punctuation marks.
 Here’s why it’s essential: